oktadev/okta-blog/_source/_posts/2022-08-08-react-redux.md

 export default userProfileSlice.reducer;
 ```

-We'll add the `email`, `given_name`, and `family_name` to the global store here.
-This will be returned from a built-in method in the `oktaAuth` module to fetch user info that we will use later.

 3. In the `src/app/store.ts` file, add the created Redux slice to the Redux store:
 ```ts
 import { configureStore, ThunkAction, Action } from "@reduxjs/toolkit";
 import counterReducer from "../features/counter/counterSlice";